rm2/CLAutoThumbnailer/_sources/quickstart.txt

    Thumbnail Duration 1:31:34.521 (Total 1:31:44.521)
    Generating 144 104x78 thumbnails on a 12x12 Overview page.

-and then an "animation" that changes every time a new overview thumbnail is created followed by a percent complete indicator.
+and then an "animation" that changes every time a new Overview thumbnail is created followed by a percent complete indicator.
 When this is done you'll see::